apache/camel-website/content/blog/2023/08/camel4-whatsnew/index.md

 |---------|------|-------------|
 | 4.1     | Oct  | Non-LTS     |
 | 4.2     | Dec  | LTS         |
 An ongoing effort is also to keep stabilizing our CI builds, to ensure commits do not introduce regressions.
-At the moment the CI builds are occasionally having a few test errors that are related to flaky tests, that we keep fixing, to ensure the CI reports are trustworthy.
+At this moment, the CI builds are occasionally have a few test errors that are related to flaky tests, that we keep fixing to ensure the CI reports are trustworthy.

-During the development of Camel 4, our community received many contributions for improving Camel build and tests on higher end server platforms such as Power (ppc64le) and s390x (Linux On Mainframe).
+Many people helped improve the Camel build and tests for high-end servers like Power and s390x during Camel 4's development.
 Users and organizations building and leveraging Apache Camel on those platforms should have a smoother experience with Camel 4.
 This continues as an ongoing effort and we expect and even better experience for those platforms in subsequent releases.

 We will continue to look for areas where we can improve the performance of Camel.
 At this point, we have identified that we can improve performance in the Camel type converter systems, and we plan to refactor for Camel 4.1 onwards.

 And of course all the usual new features and improvements coming in from community users and contributors.